(Updated March 14, 2024)

 The move came two years after Leyland managed the 1997 Marlins to a World Series championship and two months after he managed the Rockies to a last-place finish.

-In leaving the Rockies with two years left on his contract, Leyland said he wanted to spend more time with family and never would manage again.
+In leaving the Rockies with two years remaining on his contract, Leyland said he wanted more time with family and was done managing.

 Who you know